 “Harm reduction is a set of practical strategies and ideas aimed at reducing negative consequences associated with drug use.
 Harm Reduction is also a movement for social justice built on a belief in, and respect for, the rights of people who use drugs.”
 (National Harm Reduction Coalition)

 “Harm reduction incorporates a spectrum of strategies that includes safer use, managed use, abstinence, meeting people who use drugs ‘where they’re at,’ and addressing conditions of use along with the use itself.
 Because harm reduction demands that interventions and policies designed to serve people who use drugs reflect specific individual and community needs, there is no universal definition of or formula for implementing harm reduction.”
 (National Harm Reduction Coalition)

 Why Harm Reduction?

-Harm Reduction is embedded into SAFE Project’s Core Beliefs and is in line with our efforts to get Naloxone into the hands of every individual and into our communities, the most effective way to prevent an overdose death.
-Practicing harm reduction by reversing an overdose can open doors to positive change, non-judgemental care, improved individual and community well-being, and recovery.
+Harm Reduction is embedded into SAFE Project’s Core Beliefs and is in line with our efforts to get naloxone into the hands of every individual and into our communities.
+It is the most effective way to prevent an overdose death.
+Practicing harm reduction by reversing an overdose can open doors to positive change, non-judgmental care, improved individual and community well-being, and recovery.